veraberger/veraberger.github.io/index.md

 </div>

 ## Bio
 I am a Churchill Scholar and MPhil candidate in Scientific Computing at the University of Cambridge.
-My research interests lie in the dynamic lives of stars and their interactions with the surrounding environment—currently, I study stellar flares using simulation and observations across the electromagnetic spectrum as part of a greater attempt to characterise the impact of stellar flares on the search for habitable exoplanets.
-My master's thesis focuses on magnetohydrodynamic simulations of magnetic reconnection, a fundamental but mysterious change in stellar magnetic field topology which produces flares.
+My research interests lie in the dynamic lives of stars and their interactions with the surrounding environment—currently, I study stellar flares using simulation and observations across the electromagnetic spectrum to characterise the impact of flares on the search for habitable planets.
+My master's thesis focuses on magnetohydrodynamic simulations of magnetic reconnection, a fundamental but mysterious change in stellar magnetic field topology which produces stellar flares.

 This fall, I'll begin a PhD in Physics at the Massachusetts Institute of Technology (MIT) to study high-energy astrophysics supported by an NSF Graduate Research Fellowship and MIT Dean of Science Fellowship.